 It’s important you firstly, go and look on their website.
 However, what are you looking at?
 Again, not all websites are made equally!
 There are incredibly well laid out and easy to navigate websites.
 There are websites that are incredibly challenging to find any useful information.

 Couple of things you need to know about a company:

 Products and services: Review their main offerings.
 The core services they provide and make sure you understand what it is they do for their clients.
 Sounds obvious!

 Mission and vision: Sometimes these are tricky to find on websites.
 These statements do give you a good overall understanding of what they are aiming to achieve.

-Values or operating principles: This information is critical to you understanding and making the decision whether you fit to the organisations values.
+Values or operating principles: This information is critical to your understanding and making the decision whether you fit the organisation’s values.
 It’s also highly relevant to add these characteristics to your profile when tailoring.